synerex/provider_pf_dbstore/README.md

-# provider_pc_dbstore
+# provider_pf_dbstore
-Provider for store pcounter data into dbstore
+Provider for store pflow data into dbstore